 What is Second Chance Tucson?

-The Symposiums help raise awareness about reentry, and the challenges returning citizens face.
+The Forums help raise awareness about reentry, and the challenges returning citizens face.
 The focus is on why it is important to our entire community that returning citizens are successful.

 Second Chance Job Fairs

 The Job Fairs provide an opportunity for employers to recruit qualified, motivated employees with a support system working with them to ensure success.
 All of the employers attending are open to hiring people with a prior conviction.
 To help prepare the job seekers in advance of the job fair, Second Chance provides employability skills workshops covering topics such as resume writing and interview skills.

 Volunteer Days of Service allow Second Chance participants to give back to the community, and participate in positive, pro social activities.
 A Day of Service is held annually on Cesar Chavez Day.